ethanrosswomack/Sarasota/replit.md

 - Base URL is set to https://sphinxguardian.com/

 ## Recent Changes
+- 2025-10-30: Added Volume 2 content from user-provided files
+  - Extracted 21 chapters and appendices from voyagers_vol2_md.zip
+  - Created new `source/voyagers_vol2/` directory for organized chapters
+  - Updated `source/index.rst` to include all Volume 2 chapters in navigation
+  - Rebuilt Sphinx documentation to generate HTML for all Volume 2 content
+  - Verified all chapters and appendices display correctly

 - 2025-10-29: Initial Replit environment setup completed
   - Installed Python 3.11 and required Sphinx dependencies
   - Configured workflow to serve static site on port 5000